IBM/aspera-cli/docs/README.md

   Create the local credentials on your High-Speed Transfer Server (HSTS).

 > [!TIP]
+> In this command, "master node credentials" allowing access key creation are used.
 > The `id` and `secret` parameters are optional.
 > If you omit them, you must add `--show-secrets=yes` to the command.
 > Record the generated secret immediately; it cannot be retrieved later, only reset.